| |

 This paper lays out what the best boards

-do to lead quality and safety, and more importantly,
+do to lead quality and safety, and more importantly, how they do it—by

 establishing Will to improve, driving